YashCodeCraft/Hangman-python/README.md

 - **`hangman_words.py`**: This file contains the list of words used in the game.
 Make sure it is present in the same directory as the main game script.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to contribute to the project by submitting pull requests or opening issues if you encounter any problems.